drwebb/haskelldocumentation/content/containers.md

 # Containers

-The containers package is the home of high performance *immutable* datastructures.
+The containers package is the home of high performance *immutable* data structures.
 The implementation and interface for the different structures are all conducive to a highly functional style of programming.
 You will likely find that you are will be quite comfortable using these data structures based on basic Haskell concepts.
 The purpose of this document is to give you the intuition behind use cases, and to provide enough examples for a programmer to make use of these fast data structures.

-The `List` type is the first illustration of a functional datastructure you have likely encountered.
+The `List` type is the first illustration of a functional data structure you have likely encountered.
 Recall its definition

 ```